thegworld/gtx-browser/chromecast/media/cma/backend/proxy/README.md

 ## Existing Chromecast Media Pipeline

-The chromecast pipeline, as exists today in Chromium's [`chromecast/`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/) directory, is rather complex, so only the high-level will be discussed here.
+The chromecast pipeline, as exists today in GTx Browser's [`chromecast/`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/) directory, is rather complex, so only the high-level will be discussed here.
 When playing out media, an implementation of the